smourier/AppSettingsStudio/README.md

     .Build();
     ...

-`GatherAppSettingsFile` tells the system to gather an `appsettings.json` file in AppSettings Studio.
+`GatherAppSettingsFile` tells the system to *gather* an `appsettings.json` file in AppSettings Studio.
 This gathering step needs to be performed at least once but can be skipped afterward.
 By default, if no option is provided, it only runs in DEBUG builds—preventing accidental execution in production.

 `MonitorChanges` tells the system to reload the settings each time it's changed in AppSettings Studio.

-## Configuring an application
+## Configuring an application with "virtual settings"
 The first time the application is ran, and if it was configured to gather it's `appsettings.json` file, the application should appear in AppSettings Studio.
 For example, since AppSettings Studio is itself enabled, the first time you run it, this is what you should see:

 <img width="1109" height="841" alt="AppSettings Studio" src="https://github.com/user-attachments/assets/654de972-19da-477c-b1fc-6b99914f96d9" />